dedunu/tech/_posts/2015-03-05-alfresco-how-to-write-simple-java-based.md

 ---
 layout: post
-title: 'Alfresco: How to write a simple Java based Alfresco web script?'
+title: "'Alfresco: How to write a simple Java based Alfresco web script?'"
 ---

 If you want to develop a new feature for Alfresco best way is WebScript!
 Let's start with a simple Alfresco web script.
 First, you need to create an Alfresco AMP maven project using archetype.
 In this example, I'll use the latest alfresco version 5.0.